m0d0nne11/modHOME/README.md

  ...or if you first do this:

-    cd ; ln -s modHOME/Bmod Bmod
+    cd ; ln -s modHOME/Bmod

- ...you'll subsequently be able to do this:
+ ...you'll then be able to do this:

     .
 Bmod